 Mitsubishi Steering Wheel Removal DIY

-You may need to replace the steering wheel or remove it to replace other things, such as the steering angle sensor or clockspring.
+You may need to replace or remove the steering wheel to replace other things, such as the steering angle sensor or clockspring.
 Watch the guided video and follow along with our step-by-step guide, and you will be able to do the work yourself!

 What you will need